 Ann.
 Soc. roy.
 Sci. méd. nat.
 Brux., 4, 455-530, 1895.

-Bordet’s classic paper on the properties of the sera of immunized animals.
-He showed two different substances (now known as sensitizing antibody and complement) to be involved in the phenomenon of bacteriolysis.
-He was awarded the Nobel Prize in 1919.
+In Bordet’s classic paper on the properties of the sera of immunized animals he showed that two different substances (now known as sensitizing antibody and complement) are involved in the phenomenon of bacteriolysis.
 English translation in J. Bordet et al., Studies in immunity, New York, 1909, pp. 8-80.

-Subjects: BACTERIOLOGY › Bacteriolysis, IMMUNOLOGY, IMMUNOLOGY › Immunization
+Subjects: BACTERIOLOGY › Bacteriolysis, IMMUNOLOGY, IMMUNOLOGY › Immunization, NOBEL PRIZES › Nobel Prize in Physiology or Medicine

 • 2548